brimdata/zed/docs/language/pipeline-model.md

 ---
 sidebar_position: 2
-sidebar_label: Dataflow Model
+sidebar_label: Pipeline Model
 ---

-# The Dataflow Model
+# The Pipeline Model

 In Zed, each operator takes its input from the output of its upstream operator beginning either with a data source or with an implied source.

 All available operators are listed on the [reference page](operators/README.md).

-## Dataflow Sources
+## Pipeline Sources

 In addition to the data sources specified as files on the `zq` command line, a source may also be specified with the [`from` operator](operators/from.md).